Pickleball Hand Signals—How to Use Them

 1. The Switch

-To make this signal, one player holds up one arm straight out toward his/her partner.
-While pointing in the direction he/she would like them both to move towards (either left or right).
+To make this signal, one player holds up one arm straight out toward their partner while pointing in the direction they would like both players to move (either left or right).
+The other player acknowledges this by putting up their arm before switching positions accordingly—usually before beginning another rally.

 2. The Stay

-To make this signal, simply hold up your arm in front of you with your palm facing downwards as if telling someone “no” or “stay here”.
-Indicating that neither person should move from their current location until further notice.
+The Stay signal indicates that one player decides not to move and remains on their side.
+To make this signal, simply hold up your arm in front of you with your palm facing downwards, as if telling someone to stay.
+This indicates that neither person should move from their current location until further notice.

 3. Fake Switch